Rideshare Insurance in California (2024)

 • Lyft Lux and Lyft Lux Black may have additional requirements

 The California Public Utilities Commission (CPUC) also requires you to display the company’s logo in the front and back of the vehicle.
 It can be a decal on the door, roof, or grill on the front of the car.
-However, it doesn’t have to be permanent.
+But it doesn’t have to be permanent.
 The CPUC allows you to display a magnetic or removable decal.[4]

 Rideshare driver requirements